Martin McGuinness praised for peace process role after he quits politics

-Sinn Féin’s Martin McGuinness has been praised for his role in the peace process and for turning his hand from gun to government after announcing his resignation from politics.
+Sinn Féin’s Martin McGuinness has been praised for his role in the peace process and for turning his hand from gun to government after announcing his resignation from politics, writes Elaine Loughlin and Juno McEnroe.

 Leading international figures, those who were involved in the peace process, and the Taoiseach were among those who led the tributes to Mr McGuinness, who has stepped down for health reason.